-A recently published study on diversifying the conventional corn-soybean rotation common across the Midwest has made a splash in national media.
-The nine-year experiment found that adding small grains, red clover and/or alfalfa to our farming systems can greatly reduce the need for fossil fuels, chemicals and synthetic fertilizers, without sacrificing yields or profitability.
+Recently published studies on diversifying the conventional corn-soybean rotation across the Midwest have made a splash in national media.
+The 10-year experiment is finding that adding small grains, red clover and/or alfalfa to our farming systems can greatly reduce the need for fossil fuels, chemicals and synthetic fertilizers, without sacrificing yields or profitability.

-It sounds good, but will it really work?
-How can we move from research to reality?
-Below you’ll find answers to some frequently asked questions about the study, which received funds from a Leopold Center competitive grant, the USDA National Research Initiative, the Iowa Soybean Association, and the Organic Center.
+Below you’ll find answers to some frequently asked questions about the long-term study, which has received grants from the Leopold Center, the USDA National Research Initiative, the Iowa Soybean Association, and the Organic Center.

 Not necessarily.
 Diverse rotations require different skills and knowledge than the conventional corn-soybean system.
 Nevertheless, the study illustrates the concept that ecosystem services can be used to replace synthetic inputs, a principle that can be used to make small or large changes to any farm operation.

 The drivers that optimized the industrial food system are changing.
 New farming systems will emerge to address new concerns, among them the rising price of fossil fuels, chemical resistance in weeds and other pests, an unpredictable climate, and the quality and sustainability of rural livelihoods.
 The study shows that adding diversity to crop rotations can help meet the goal of reducing environmental impacts while maintaining farm profitability, but policy and market changes may be necessary to enable farmers to make these transitions.

 Why doesn't everyone just adopt these systems now?